openSUSE/obs-landing/_posts/development/2024-04-30-content-moderation.md

 category: development
 ---

-Over the past weeks, we've spent some time improving Content Moderation feature within OBS.
+Over the past weeks, we've spent some time improving the Content Moderation feature within OBS.
 Users now have the ability to block other users.
 We focused on making it easier for Moderators to act on reports, by implementing "decision actions", which allow Moderators to perform moderation actions while making decisions.
 We also created a dedicated comment section for Moderators to be able to discuss the report with the reporter.

 *Content Moderation* is part of the [beta program](/2018/10/04/the-beta-program/).